niekraaijmakers/python-antipattern-example/GOOD_VS_BAD.md

 4. Understand *why* the good version is better
 5. Apply these principles to your own projects

-**Remember**: Professional code is about more than just "working" - it's about maintainability, security, scalability, and teamwork!
+**Remember**: Professional code is about more than just "working" - it's about maintainability, scalability, and teamwork!